UBC-CIC/commit2act/docs/DeploymentGuide.md

 Running this will set up the trigger, and you can move on to step 5.

-If you are on a Windows machine, or for whatever reason you encounter errors with the script, the trigger can be added with relative ease through the AWS Console.
+If you are on a Windows machine, or for whatever reason you encounter errors with the script, the trigger can be added through the AWS Console.

 Navigate to the validateImageWithRekognition Lambda on the AWS Console (search for Lambda in the box, then click on the function name).
 From here, click on the tab labelled `Configuration`, then go into the section called `Triggers`, then click `Add trigger`.
 For the source, scroll until you find `S3`.
 From there, in the bucket field, select the Amplify Bucket (the bucket name can be found as an output from the CloudFormation stack).
 Event type will be `All object create events`, prefix is `public/validation/input/`, and don't enter anything for suffix.
 Be sure to click the acknowledgement checkbox, then press `Add`, and the trigger is set up!